 The fulgurate mushrooms are harmless until touched.
-They occupy a 10-ft.-square area an additional 10 feet past the end of the spur connecting the two passageways.
+They occupy a 10ft-square area an additional 10ft past the end of the spur connecting the two passageways.
 Though they predominately grow out of the soil, a handful of hardy specimens cling to the walls.
-A PC who succeeds on a DC 19 Knowledge (nature) or (dungeoneering) check identifies the fungi and recognizes the danger they pose.